quintinoandre/mailshrimp/backend/messages-service/README.md

 9. Run in dev mode with 'npm run dev' to make your manual tests

 10. Run the microservice as prod with 'npm start'

+## Docs

+In the routes/messages.ts file you'll find docs about each endpoint